kinderhead/Amethyst/README.md

     - [Extension Methods](#extension-methods)
   - [Planned Features](#planned-features)

-There's been many different attempts at making a high-level programming language for Minecraft Datapacks over the years, but one flaw I've seen in all of them is that they let the limitations of commands dictate what's possible.
-All of that changed when Minecraft added macro functions, greatly increasing the flexibility of datapacks.
-The goal of Amethyst is to leverage macro functions and other features to allow users to make datapacks as easily as they would write any other program.
+There's been many different attempts at making a high-level programming language for Minecraft Data packs over the years, but one flaw I've seen in all of them is that they let the limitations of commands dictate what's possible.
+All of that changed when Minecraft added macro functions, greatly increasing the flexibility of data packs.
+The goal of Amethyst is to leverage macro functions and other features to allow users to make data packs as easily as they would write any other program.

 Tested on Minecraft 1.21.10, theoretically works on Minecraft 1.20.5+.
 No, it will not be ported to earlier versions without macro functions.